paddor/crypto_box/README.md

 data, there are no real limitations in the length of a file/data stream you can encrypt (at once).
 Of course, reasonable reuse of a key is advised.

-To be precise: You could safely encrypt encrypt up to 3.347787592E35 YiB at once with one key.
+To be precise: You could safely encrypt up to 3.347787592E35 YiB at once with one key.
 That's a whole lot more than all of the WWW.
 And more than ZFS can store.